ADVANCING REGIONAL DEVELOPMENT IN DRUM COUNTRY NEW YORK

 Much of the workforce is fueled by Fort Drum soldiers, both active duty and retired, and their families.
 29% of retiring soldiers and their spouses continue residing in Drum Country after retirement.
 Therefore, contributing to steady population growth.

-These are only a few of the factors making Drum Country an ideal location for growing businesses.
+These are only a few of the factors making Drum Country New York an ideal location for growing businesses.
 Contact us and we’ll work closely with you to make sure your business’ relocation or expansion to Drum Country is the start of a new chapter of growth and prosperity.

 To best meet the workforce needs of local employers, the St. Lawrence One-Stop Career Center organizes local and state job training programs into an easy-to-use, interactive network.
 The St. Lawrence One-Stop Career Center leverages the combined programs and services of a number of workforce development agencies.